jaminitbot/Jam-Bot/docs/docs/basicCommands.md

 ## Shorten
 Shortens a url using [is.gd](https://is.gd)
 Usage: `?shorten https://jaminit.co.uk`
+## Snipe
+Shows deleted messages in the last 10s for the channel
+Usage: `?snipe`
 ## Suggest
 Creates a new suggestion
 Usage: `?suggest Make a memes channel`